Ethan Lazuk

 All good stuff, and we’ll explore social media’s other roles in SEO later.

-But what’s of focus here is social media content indexed and appearing (ranking) in Google Search results
+But first, what’s of focus here is social media content that’s indexed and appearing (ranking) in Google Search results

 We as SEOs are attuned to drawing conclusions about search intent from keyword research, SERP analysis, and competitor insights.